 Another book by Joseph Bonnici and Michael Cassar, this well produced and comprehensive history of Malta's railway (1883 to 1931) was originally published in 1987, with a revised edition in 1992.
 Like The Malta Buses above it was reprinted around 2006 and is hopefully still available from good bookshops, such as Aquillina (www.maltabook.com).
 A rare hard cover version from 1988 can sometimes be obtained from specialist dealers.

 The Malta Railway (Oakwood Press)

-Published in the UK by Oakwood Press in 2004, this book by B.L.
+Published in the UK by Oakwood Press in 2004 with a price of £9.95, this book by B.L.
 Rigby covers the history of the railway and its rolling stock, and also includes a section on exploring the remains of the railway.
-Available through the booktrade, and also online from Transport Diversions for £9.95 plus postage.
-Also available from Amazon UK.
+Copies may still be available through the booktrade and online.
 An earlier edition appeared in 1970.

 The Malta Tramway and the Barracca Lift

 Another book by Joseph Bonnici and Michael Cassar published in Malta, this one dates from 1991.
 Out of print for several years, this book was finally reprinted in 2011, price around 30 euros, but seems once again to be out of print.
 The trams ran from 1905 to 1929 and linked Valletta with Hamrun, Birkirkara, Cottonera and Zebbug.